Oakland Raiders Logo

 Oakland Raiders LogoOakland Raiders Logo PNG

-The Oakland Raiders logo reflects change and resilience in detail, the core content of which remains unchanged to this day.
-The pirate’s face is the main symbol of different teams from different cities, but at the same time, indicating the tenacity with which the team plays.
+The Oakland Raiders logo intricately reflects changes and resilience, with its core meaning remaining unchanged to this day.
+The pirate face is the primary symbol for teams from different cities, yet at the same time, it denotes the tenacity with which the team plays.

 Oakland Raiders: Brand overview